WarrenWeckesser/numpy-notes/numpy-dual.md

 The documentation for numpy.dual is at [https://numpy.org/devdocs/reference/routines.dual.html](https://numpy.org/devdocs/reference/routines.dual.html).

-It is a namespace that exposes several linear algebra and FFT functions (and a lone special function, `i0`).
+It is a namespace that exposes several linear algebra and FFT functions, along with a lone special function, `i0`.
 By default, these names are just aliases for NumPy's implementation of these functions.
 The module also provides the function `register_func(name, func)` (with no docstring and no mention in the online docs [*grumble, grumble*]) that